Online information skills

 - Enhancing your academic visibility & profile, in databases and on the internet

 By providing e-learning, PhD candidates can get the required training whenever they need it.
 For this reason a portfolio of e-modules has been developed for each of the above topics.

 How is the e-portfolio organised and where can it be found?

 Each topic consists of several modules, covering all elements and sometimes phases of the research cycle.
 This allows candidates to get training in and information on exactly those topics that are relevant to them.
 The modules share the following characteristics:

 - Spot-on modules consisting of comprehensive texts with key-information, short videos and sometimes additional documentation such as manuals and hand-outs;

 - If possible an e-exercise is included (to practice what has been learned);

 - Freely available online – no ERNA login is needed, so candidates can already start using the modules before the start of their project;

 - Links to additional online resources (for those who want to know more).

-If you are interested in this subject, the following courses and workshops from our doctoral education programme might also be relevant for you.
+If you are interested in this subject, the following courses and workshops from our doctoral education program might also be relevant for you: